 There was an old PC in our lab, and one day I wanted to use it as a node in our Hadoop cluster.
 There was a Fedora 8 on it.
 But I'd like to change it to a new CentOS 5.7.
 The problem I met, was that this PC was too old, that neither the CD-ROM nor the USB ports worked well.

-Seems troublesome.
-But I still found a way to install my new CentOS on it, without CD-ROM, without USB and without any external bootable device.
+It seems troublesome.
+But I still found a way to install my new CentOS on it, without a CD-ROM, without a USB port, and without any external bootable device.
 I used net-installation!
-You might argue that even with net-installation, I still need an CD or USB disk, with the net-install ISO image on it, to boot up at the very begining.
-But I was able to take the GRUB on that old Fedora 8 in use, and booted the net-install kernel.
+You may argue that even with net-installation, I still need a CD or a USB disk, with the net-install ISO image on it, to boot up the machine at the very beginning.
+But I was able to take the GRUB on that old Fedora 8 in use and booted the net-install kernel.
 Here's how.

-First, I downloaded the net-install image in the old OS, and checked its MD5 hash:
+First, I downloaded the net-install image into the old file system and checked its MD5 hash:

 wget http://mirrors.163.com/centos/5.7/isos/i386/CentOS-5.7-i386-netinstall.iso \ http://mirrors.163.com/centos/5.7/isos/i386/md5sum.txt diff <(grep "netinstall" md5sum.txt) <(md5sum CentOS-5.7-i386-netinstall.iso) && echo OK

 isolinux directory in the ISO file to the

 because this is the default root directory of GRUB after we boot into the GRUB CLI.

 mkdir tmp mount -o loop CentOS-5.7-i386-netinstall.iso tmp/ cp -Rv tmp/isolinux/ /boot/

 After that, I issued a reboot and pressed

 c on the GRUB menu to enter the GRUB CLI.
 The below commands can boot the kernel in the